andrewpey/vtland/pages/eng/gotcha.md

 header: Gotcha!
 ---

-You are probably using a pirated version of the game.
+You're probably using a pirated version of the game.

 <iframe class="widget-steam_modal" src="https://store.steampowered.com/widget/732050/" frameborder="0"></iframe>

-Buying a genuine version of Voxel Tycoon - not to mention obvious legal concerns - has the following advantages:
+Buying a genuine copy of Voxel Tycoon — aside from the obvious legal concerns — comes with several benefits:

-## It's always up-to-date
+## Always up-to-date

-Voxel Tycoon is constantly changing and evolving.
-With the genuine version of the game, you can be sure you get the latest features just as they become available.
-Also, this means that they were properly tested by beta testers and won't corrupt your saved games.
+Voxel Tycoon is constantly evolving.
+With the genuine version, you’ll always get the latest features as soon as they're available.
+These updates are tested by beta testers, reducing the risk of bugs or corrupted save files.

-## Play with mods thanks to Steam Workshop
+## Play with mods via Steam Workshop

-Loads of content made by the community are [waiting for you](https://steamcommunity.com/app/732050/workshop/), easily installable in just one button click.
-Also, you can create something new by yourself and share it with other players!
+Tons of community-made content are just a click away.
+You can also create your own mods and share them with other players!

-## Help the development
+## Support development

-Voxel Tycoon is developed and published by us, with no external investements or publishers.
-Your financial support allows us to stay independent and maintiain [our vision](/roadmap) on the future game development, and also listen directly to you - our players - with no 3rd parties between us.
+Voxel Tycoon is developed and published entirely by us — no outside investors or publishers involved.
+Your support helps us stay independent, maintain our creative vision, and listen directly to *you*, our players, without any third parties in the way.

-And we're really grateful for that 💜 Let's make Voxel Tycoon better together!
+And we’re truly grateful for that 💜 Let’s keep building Voxel Tycoon together!

-## Get a genuine Voxel Tycoon copy now!
+## Get your genuine copy of Voxel Tycoon now!

 <iframe class="widget-steam_modal" src="https://store.steampowered.com/widget/732050/" frameborder="0"></iframe>